-While it’s been just over 20 years since the civil war ended in Mozambique, ongoing tensions have often kept mass tourism away.
-While the southern end of the country is a summer playground for South African tourists who can easily hop across the border, the length and breadth of the country has been little explored.
-With sensational strips of beach to play on, coral reefs abundant with marine life to dive and snorkel, a UNESCO World Heritage listed island to amble around and it’s very own wildlife park for action-fuelled wildlife spotting, this country, infused with a spicy afro-latin culture, offers a unique slant on African travel.
+It’s been just over 20 years since the civil war ended in Mozambique, but ongoing tensions have kept mass tourism away.
+While the southern end of the country is a summer playground for South African tourists who can easily hop across the border, the length and breadth of the country is rarely explored.
+With sensational strips of beach to play on, coral reefs abundant with marine life to dive and snorkel, a UNESCO World Heritage listed island to amble around and it’s very own wildlife park for action-fuelled wildlife spotting, this country, infused with a spicy Afro-Latin culture, offers a unique slant on African travel.

 What to do: